latentflip/dev-cert-authority/README.md

 * **NEVER USE THIS IN PRODUCTION** you should never be asking anyone else to install your CA certs, and the certs you generate should only be used for development.
 * Don't share your CA cert or domain certs with anybody else.
 There's no need to copy certs into repos for shared projects, as the `dev-cert-authority` commands will pick up each user's own certs.
 * Where possible, avoid generating certificates, and adding `/etc/hosts` entries for "real" domains.
-I would suggest using `.dev` domains for development.
+I would suggest using something like `.test` or `.dev` domains for development (though apparently google bought `.dev`, sigh).